ppy/osu-wiki/news/2022/2022-03-12-new-featured-artist-raimukun.md

 **7** distinctly powerful tracks are now available from [**Raimukun**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/247), including his iconic *BMS OF FIGHTERS* submissions!

-The newest of those submissions is [Firmament star](https://osu.ppy.sh/beatmapsets/1633703) (rendered for osu!catch by [Jemzuu](https://osu.ppy.sh/users/7890134)).
+The newest of those submissions is [Firmament star](https://osu.ppy.sh/beatmapsets/1633703) (rendered for osu!catch by ::Jemzuu::{ user-id=7890134 }).
 If you're one of the 3 people who've ever wondered how an osu!catch map coverts to circle clicking, this video will satisfy all of your curiosities.
 Once you're done, check out everything else below:

 <div align="center">
     <video width="100%" controls>